oiax/tgweb/README.md

 ### Defining style aliases

-A property defined in the "style" table can be used to give an alias to a set of class tokens.
+A property defined in the "style" section can be used to give an alias to a set of class tokens.
 We call this a _style alias_.
 The value of a style alias must always be a string.

 To embed a style alias defined as such into the value of a `class` attribute, use the `tg:class`